open-aac/openaac.org/_posts/2024-10-01-aac-month-spotlights.md

 on her personal and medical needs.
 Becca currently serves as the president of her church youth group.
-She was particularly proud of getting through The Scarlet Letter last year for school, which she really enjoyed.
+She was particularly proud of getting through The Scarlet Letter last year for school, which she really enjoyed, and she hosted her own art gallery over the summer.

 Becca typically only selects one or two words at a time to express her ideas and requests, then uses yes/no to